-Musialski et al. [482] provide a survey of urban reconstruction approaches by following an output-based ordering which considers buildings and semantics, facades and images, and finally, city blocks and cities.
+Musialski et al. [490] provide a survey of urban reconstruction approaches by following an output-based ordering which considers buildings and semantics, facades and images, and finally, city blocks and cities.
 They list ground, aerial, and satellite imagery, as well as Light Detection and Ranging (LiDAR) scans as the most commonly used sensor modality for urban reconstruction.
 Ground-level imagery is the most prevalent one due to its ease of acquisition, storage, and exchange.
 However, more and more aerial and satellite images become available today as well.
-In contrast to aerial or multi-view imagery, satellite imagery provides worldwide coverage at low costs, but also with low resolution.
+In contrast to aerial or multi-view imagery, satellite imagery provides worldwide coverage at low costs, but also

+Figure 10.1: Large-Scale 3D Reconstruction.
+Upper row: Coarse reconstruction and camera pose estimation (red) from the SfM [599] pipeline of COLMAP. © 2016 IEEE.
+Reprinted, with permission, from Schönberger and Frahm [599].
+Bottom row: Fine reconstruction with the MVS [600] pipeline of COLMAP.
+Reprinted by permission from Springer Nature Customer Service Centre GmbH: Springer Nature ECCV, Schönberger et al. [600], © 2016 with low resolution.
 LiDAR delivers semi-dense 3D point clouds at high precision, both ground-level and aerial, but the sensor is expensive and the data is sparse.
-Some approaches [214, 58] also combine these data types in order to leverage their complementary strengths.
-Several methods [683, 259] leverage additional information, like Digital Surface Models (DSMs), which capture the Earth's surface, to deal with challenging outdoor conditions.
+Some approaches [217, 58] also combine these data types in order to leverage their complementary strengths.
+Several methods [693, 264] leverage additional information, like Digital Surface Models (DSMs), which capture the Earth's surface, to deal with challenging outdoor conditions.
 DSMs are 2.5D representations of an urban scene that provide a height for each surface point.